Frequently Asked Questions

 Shipping is $5 an order (meaning if you get one shirt or four shirts, you pay $5) unless you’re a member.
 For members, shipping is free (here, as well as at our other stores like Meh, Casemates, and MorningSave.

-The first shirt is $10 (plus a buck or two for the larger sizes).
-The second shirt you get is half off (meaning it’s just $5 for most sizes).
-So get both designs for $15.
-Or get two of the same design if you’d like.
-A third shirt would be $10 again, and then a fourth would be $5, if you can catch on to that pattern.
+On the Mediocritee main page, you’ll see buy buttons that show the cost.
+We add a buck or two for the larger sizes (since the blanks cost us more).
+The second shirt you get is half-off, to trick you into buying two shirts when you really only wanted one.
+Er, did we say that out loud?
+A third shirt will be the full price, and then a fourth one would be half price, again.
 BOGOHO (Buy One, Get One Half-Off) was the best acronym we could come up with, but we doubt that’s going to take the world by storm.

 Sometimes we might sell other things like hoodies, tote bags, mouse pads, fanny packs, what-have-you.
 The pricing on those will vary, but it’ll use the same formula: the more expensive thing will be the full price, and the next most expensive thing will be half its price.